srimathE rAmAnujAya nama:

 - The soul is upheld by bhagavAn.
 Upheld by him means, the soul loses its identity/purpose of existence, when it lacks proper understanding of:

 - the connection between the self and bhagavAn

 - The soul is always subservient to bhagavAn who is the focus of everything.

-- This means the soul is suppose to always look out to please bhagavAn without any personal interests like sandalwood, flowers, etc which exist purely for the pleasure of the consumer.
+- This means the soul is supposed to always look out to please bhagavAn without any personal interests similar to achith entities such as sandalwood, flowers etc which exist purely for the pleasure of the consumer.

 - Finally, AthmA (soul) is never separated from bhagavAn.